botsync/volta/README.md

 * volta_navigation - Contains files required for running gmapping, amcl and move_base ROS packages.
 * volta_teleoperation - Control the robot using keyboard or Joystick.

+### For volta to use in Gazebo simulation - https://github.com/botsync/volta_simulation

 ## Steps to Launch Volta :

 ### 1. Mapping an environment with Volta